Exact Terms

 Each card shows plain meaning, why it matched, related concepts, and the exact phrase to hand an AI tool.

-Drop the prompt into a coding agent, image generator, research assistant, design critique, or product spec.
+Use the result in a coding agent, image generator, research assistant, design critique, or product spec.

 FAQ